Shopify/restyle/README.md

 ### Style Functions

-Style functions are the bread and butter of style-system.
+Style functions are the bread and butter of Restyle.
 They specify how props should be mapped to values in a resulting style object, that can then be passed down to a React Native component.
 The props support [responsive values](#responsive-values) and can be mapped to values in your theme.

 #### Predefined Style Functions

-The style-system library comes with a number of predefined style functions for your convenience.
+The Restyle library comes with a number of predefined style functions for your convenience.

 | Style Function  | Props                                                                                                                                                                                               | Theme Key   |
 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------- |